-Enables to put a backup task run on hold until the specified time interval since the last successful backup completion passes.
+Postpones a backup until the specified time passes since the completion of the last successful backup within the same backup plan.

 Run the backup task at system startup, but only if more than 12 hours have passed since the last successful backup.